2001-kushalbasak/Mysql/Contents.md

 3->Insertion in table / Multiple Insertion in table 4->Select Command / Select Command with AS Function 5->Where Clause Basic Usage
+6->Create table using Auto Increment and Primary Key

 # SHOW SOME LOVE ♥️